Media Company's Software Development Team Drives Value Using Agile

 The problem wasn't that the team wasn't working hard; it was that they weren't working together in an agile fashion.
 Team members worked alone in cubicles and rarely collaborated with each other or stakeholders.

-Knowing current development practices had to change, the team’s product owner decided to overhaul their processes and invest in agile software development.
+Knowing current development practices had to change, the team's product owner decided to overhaul their processes and invest in agile software development.
 The Media Company contacted Gartner to help find the best partner and was given the names of three vendors.
-Well known for helping enterprises increase their ability to efficiently drive business outcomes through agile software development, they chose WWT Asynchrony Labs to help get the team on track.
+Well known for helping enterprises increase their ability to efficiently drive business outcomes through agile software development, the company chose WWT to help get the team on track.

-The team – which had stakeholders distributed across two continents – didn’t have a lot of experience with extreme programming (XP) practices like pairing and continuous integration.
-Coaches and development mentors from Asynchrony Labs worked alongside the team four days per week for about nine months, with an Asynchrony Labs DevOps practice mentor paired remotely to help the team improve delivery operations.
+The team – which had stakeholders distributed across two continents – didn't have a lot of experience with extreme programming (XP) practices like pairing and continuous integration.
+Coaches and development mentors from WWT worked alongside the team four days per week for about nine months, with a DevOps practice mentor paired remotely to help the team improve delivery operations.

 Initially, the team's throughput actually decreased with the new process changes, but this was a small cost of doing things the right way: the team was learning and practicing test-driven development, continuous integration and deployment, behavior-driven development, pairing, making work visible, limiting work in progress, and applying a "whole-team" approach to their operations.